torvarun/gr-pv/README.md

 # Install

 CMake is required for building GR-PV.

-Once the GR-PV repo is cloned, build and run all the functional tests:
+Once the GR-PV repo is cloned, cd /to/the/folder and build and run all the functional tests:

 ```
 mkdir build